The Grassfield High School Governor’s STEM Academy

 Project Lead: Grassfield High School

-Program Focus: The program at the Grassfield High School will focus on engineering and technology, marketing management, and programming and software.
+Program Focus: The program at the Grassfield High School will focus on engineering and technology, global entrepreneurship and technology; and programming and software development.

 Executive Summary